Voter registration drive ineffective so far, SBA head says

 "Instead of sitting down to negotiate programmatic policies that serve entrepreneurs as they start up, create jobs and serve their local economies, we waste precious time on messaging," said Rep. Nydia Velazquez, D-N.Y., the committee's ranking member.

-"This is a democracy," said Rep. Dean Phillips, R-Minn.
+"This is a democracy," said Rep. Dean Phillips, D-Minn.
 "I can't imagine what our adversaries are thinking right now when we're holding a hearing investigating the notion of getting people registered to vote.
 We have a crisis of participation in this country — in no small part because of the way we act in this institution.
 I think it is a responsibility of administrations, Democratic and Republican, to encourage people to participate."

 Funding Circle "never made one SBA loan," said Rep. Pete Stauber, R-Minn.
 "Despite this most recent debacle, SBA is doing it again."

 While representatives noted an apparent uptick in problem loans within the 7(a) portfolio, Guzman characterized the trend as a "normalization," mirroring the experiences of banks and other lenders.
-It should be alleviated by the Federal Reserve's decision to reduce interest rates, Guzman added.
+It should be alleviated by the Federal Reserve's decision to reduce interest rates, Guzman said.
 "We are seeing challenges in our portfolio … but these are within reason."

-The 7(a) program, which guarantees loans made by private sector lenders, is SBA's largest.
+The 7(a) program, which guarantees loans made by private sector lenders, is the SBA's largest.
 With two weeks remaining in its 2024 fiscal year, participating lenders, most of them banks, have made more than 67,000 loans totaling $29.4 billion.

 For reprint and licensing requests for this article, click here.